rarebeariam/loop-d-loops/README.md

 ## License

-MIT License — roast it, fork it, improve it, ship it.
+MIT License — roast it, fork it, improve it, ship

----

-## Credits & Lore

-Built in one glorious session by **Grok** (xAI) for rarebeariam

 Because the future of workflows isn’t more loops.
 It’s **Loop D' Loops**.